 This Halloween, Household & friends and the Snailortown Crew kids presented Horror Inc., a Haunted House experience like no other.
 On Monday 29th October between 6PM and 9PM in St Joseph’s Church, Household, young people living in – and with an connection to – the Sailortown neighbourhood, and our volunteer team guided visitors through an immersive experience collaboratively designed and built by the participants in a series of workshops in September and October 2018.

 The theme of the Horror Inc. Haunted House was ‘the city will eat you alive’ and the event playfully explored horror in the context of the rapidly changing and encroaching city at a pertinent time in Belfast’s urban development.
 The Horror Inc. Haunted House was inspired by workshops with Household’s artist in residence, Sol Archer, part of the artist’s long term project The production of daily life, during which young participants made a horror film.

 Visitors were welcomed at the reception lounge by Horror Inc. staff, shown a corporate ‘induction’ video, and were led through an ‘enchanted’ forest to the autopsy room.
 Guided by the animals of Sailortown, they witnessed Dr. Guts and her assistant attempts at resuscitating and dissecting Belfast, followed by a visit to Tom’s hipster human pie shop.
 Footage from the NI Archive and a cast of suited zombified characters accompanied them along their increasingly frantic journey towards the exit.

-This event is kindly supported by Sailortown Regeneration, NI Screen, Clanmil Housing Association, and Big Lottery Northern Ireland Awards for All.
+This event is kindly supported by NI Screen, Clanmil Housing Association, Sailortown Regeneration, and funding through the Big Lottery Northern Ireland Awards for All.